Julie Maslowsky Ph.D.

 • Health Equity

-Dr. Julie Maslowsky is a developmental psychologist and population health scientist who studies adolescent health, with a focus on sexual and reproductive health including contraception and abortion.
-Dr. Maslowsky’s research integrates adolescent developmental science with population and reproductive health to inform developmentally appropriate policies and practices on adolescent sexual and reproductive health.
+Dr. Julie Maslowsky is Associate Professor of Health Behavior and Clinical Sciences at the University of Michigan School of Nursing, Associate Professor of Health Behavior and Health Equity at the University of Michigan School of Public Health, and Research Associate Professor at the UM Institute for Social Research.
+She is a developmental psychologist and population health scientist who studies adolescent health, with a focus on sexual and reproductive health including contraception and abortion.
+Her research integrates adolescent developmental science with population and reproductive health to inform developmentally appropriate policies and practices on adolescent sexual and reproductive health.
+Dr. Maslowsky is a team scientist, a builder, and an avid interdisciplinary scholar.
+Her research has been funded by multiple institutes of the NIH.
+She is the founding director of Youth Reproductive Equity, the nation’s leading research collaborative focused on adolescent and young adult sexual and reproductive health post-Dobbs v.
+Jackson.

 Current Research Grants and Programs